 During the time of Richard, the sixth earl, (1757-1832) the castle was stripped of furniture and many objets d’art were sold off.
-There was some refurbishment by the tenth earl at the beginning of the 20th Century, but for long periods the castle stood empty.
+There was some refurbishment by the tenth earl at the beginning of the twentieth century but for long periods the castle stood empty.

 Just after the Second World War, the castle became an annexe for Durham University students, and the university remained tenants of Roger Lawrence Lumley, the 11th Earl of Scarborough, until they vacated the premises in 1971.

 During this period, the castle had also served as a training centre for television producers, writers and technicians.
 Then in the mid-1970s the castle lease was acquired from the 12th earl by a hotel group.
 They saw the castle’s potential as a hotel and introduced the popular Elizabethan banquets for which Lumley Castle Hotel is still renowned today.